utsavpatel562/home-automation-using-ardiuno/README.md

-# Home Automation System Using Ardiuno
+# Home Automation System Using Ardiuno by Utsav Patel

 <center><img src="img/HOME AUTOMATION SYSTEM.png" style="width:75%; margin:auto;"></center> <!-- Add a screenshot or diagram of your project -->